 Full Form of GST – Goods and Service Tax

 The full form of GST is Goods and Service Tax and is levied on the consumption of goods and services.
-It is destination-based tax i.e. the tax is to be paid where the goods or services are consumed.
-It is levied at all stages of production and taxes paid in the previous stage of the manufacturing cycle is available as credit which can be utilized to pay net GST liability.
+It is a destination-based tax, i.e., the tax paid where the goods or services are consumed.
+It is levied at all stages of production, and taxes paid in the previous stage of the manufacturing cycle is available as credit which can be utilized to pay net GST liability.
 Thus, the final consumer bears the whole burden of a tax.

 In India, both Central and State governments have the power to levy taxes.
 Under the GST regime too, both Centre and State have the power to levy and collect GST.
 Therefore, GST in India is divided into 3 broad categories:

-- Central GST (CGST): GST levied by Central Government in course of Intra State.
+- Central GST (CGST): GST levied by Central Government in the course of Intra State.